Story

 May/June 1994 | Volume 45, Issue 3

-AFTER HALF A CENTURY IT IS HARD TO APPROACH FRANKLIN D. ROOSEVELT EXCEPT through a minefield of clichés.
+AFTER HALF A CENTURY, IT IS HARD TO APPROACH FRANKLIN D. ROOSEVELT, EXCEPT through a minefield of clichés.
 Theories of FDR, running the gamut from artlessness to mystification, have long paraded before our eyes.
 There is his famous response to the newspaperman who asked him for his philosophy: “Philosophy?
 I am a Christian and a Democrat—that’s all”; there is Robert E. Sherwood’s equally famous warning about “Roosevelt’s heavily forested interior”; and we weakly conclude that both things were probably true.

-FDR’s Presidency has commanded the attention of eminent historians at home and abroad for fifty years or more.
+FDR’s presidency has commanded the attention of eminent historians at home and abroad for 50 years or more.
 Yet no consensus emerges, especially in the field of foreign affairs.
 Scholars at one time or another have portrayed him at every point across a broad spectrum: as an isolationist, as an internationalist, as an appeaser, as a warmonger, as an impulsive decision maker, as an incorrigible vacillator, as the savior of capitalism, as a closet socialist, as a Machiavellian intriguer plotting to embroil his country in foreign wars, as a Machiavellian intriguer avoiding war in order to let other nations bear the brunt of the fighting, as a gullible dreamer who thought he could charm Stalin into postwar collaboration and ended by selling Eastern Europe down the river into slavery, as a tightfisted creditor sending Britain down the road toward bankruptcy, as a crafty imperialist serving the interests of American capitalist hegemony, as a high-minded prophet whose vision shaped the world’s future.
 Will the real FDR please stand up?

 Two relatively recent books illustrate the chronically unsettled state of FDR historiography—and the continuing vitality of the FDR debate.
 In Wind Over Sand (1988) Frederick W. Marks III finds a presidential record marked by ignorance, superficiality, inconsistency, random prejudice, erratic impulse, a man out of his depth, not waving but drowning, practicing a diplomacy as insubstantial and fleeting as wind blowing over sand.
 In The Juggler (1991), Warren F. Kimball finds a record marked by intelligent understanding of world forces, astute maneuver, and a remarkable consistency of purpose, a farsighted statesman facing dilemmas that defied quick or easy solutions.
 One-third of each book is given over to endnotes and bibliography, which suggests that each portrait is based on meticulous research.
 Yet the two historians arrive at diametrically opposite conclusions.

-So the debate goes on.
+So, the debate goes on.
 Someone should write a book entitled FDR: For and Against, modeled on Pieter Geyl’s Napoleon: For and Against.
 “It is impossible,” the great Dutch historian observed, “that two historians, especially two historians living in different periods, should see any historical personality in the same light.
 The greater the political importance of a historical character, the more impossible this is.”
 History, Geyl (rightly) concluded, is an “argument without end.”

 I suppose we must accept that human beings are in the last analysis beyond analysis.
 In the case of FDR, no one can be really sure what was going on in